vipulnaik/diet-exercise-health/notes/2020-03-coronavirus-activity-tracker.md

   around 5:30 PM to around 6:35 PM.
 While waiting in line, the person in front of me was a young male wearing a black jacket; the person behind me was an old man with a mustache and an umbrella.

+## Tuesday March 31

+* Around 6:55 to 7:10 PM: I was at Bangkok Thai Cuisine getting yellow curry tofu.
+A waiter took my order and a waitress gave it to me at the door.
+Both wore masks and I recognize them.
+There were some other customers.